 Hi, it’s Akane.
-I’m writing this in the beautiful Sunday morning with flesh air, having a cup of coffee in a terrace of the small cafe surrounded by lots of green.
+I’m writing this on a beautiful Sunday morning with fresh air, having a cup of coffee on a terrace of a small cafe surrounded by lots of green.

 It’s been quite a long time to blog in English, I know!
 I’ve been setting up and preparing for my new life chapter since the last English post in Japan.
-I moved to Chiang Mai, a northern city in Thailand about 2 weeks ago and I love the town ever since!
+I moved to Chiang Mai, a northern city in Thailand about 2 weeks ago and I love it!